jamalzkhan/PECS/readme.md

 Also note that the Node.js webserver in the code base has a GET and POST method implemented in the "/" and"/posturl"  path respectively, so you can use this as a starting point.

-## Chart data
+## Analysis of the service time tool data

-Data used for chart creation in the report is in the analysis/ folder and some helper Matlab files are there as well.
+Data used for chart creation in the report is in the analysis/logs folder and some helper Matlab files in the analysis/ folder.
+Charts used in the report are in the analysis/figs folder.

 ## Cloud computing setup